rubenkaiser/serverless-offline-eventBridge/README.md

 ## Thanks
 This plugin was inspired by the serverless-offline-sns plugin.
-Also thanks to @sndpl, @guavajellyaaron, @rloomans, @JamesKyburz, @plumsirawit, @damien-thiesson, @carrickkv2 and @dnalborczyk for their work and PR's.
+Also thanks to @sndpl, @guavajellyaaron, @rloomans, @JamesKyburz, @plumsirawit, @damien-thiesson, @carrickkv2, @dnalborczyk and @MichalOleszczuk for their work and PR's.